 Many of Hepworth’s sculptures, especially in her postwar years, were created as public commissions.
 One of the most famous was her Single Form (1964) installed in front of the United Nations headquarters in New York.

 Barbara Hepworth.
-Winged Figure (1963).
+Winged Figure, 1963.
+Aluminum and steel rods.
 John Lewis building, London.
 Photo: Wikimedia Commons

 After her passing, Hepworth’s carving studio in St. Yves was transformed into a museum, where many of her memorable sculptures from different decades are displayed in the surrounding garden that was her creative oasis for so many years.
 This is where her children grew up, where her beloved pet cats wandered, and where she created her unique, sinuous abstractions in stone and bronze.